snowiewdev/cheatsheet/aws.md

 ## Cloud Computing
 - On-demand delivery of IT resources and applications through the internet with pay-as-you-go pricing
+- the cloud usage from large number of customers results in lower pay-as-you-go prices, thus saving cost

 ### Advantages
 - services on demand